 In March, Italy's highest court vacated the appellate court ruling in a scathing decision that blasted it for "deficiencies, contradictions and illogical" conclusions.
 It ordered the case back to appeal, noting specific weaknesses such as the failure to hear one witness or to test a minuscule trace of DNA on the handle of the presumed murder weapon.

 The new appeals trial in Florence began in September.

 THE THIRD APPEAL

 Knox is now 26 and Sollecito is 29.
-She has remained in the United States, while Sollecito has attended some hearings and addressed the court in Florence.
+She has remained in the United States but submitted a written statement to the court, denying that she was a killer.
+Sollecito has attended some hearings and addressed the court in Florence.
 All the evidence is being weighed again at this trial.

 The judge in the Florence appeals trial ordered additional DNA testing on the tiny DNA trace on the presumed murder weapon.
 The trace had been previously been deemed too small, but the high court noted advances in technology.
 The test indicated the DNA on the handle belonged to Knox.
 The defense considered the finding a victory, because it failed to provide independent proof that the knife found in Sollecito's drawer was the murder weapon.

 Still, the prosecutor argued in his closing that a trace of DNA found on the blade, which was key to the lower court convictions, belongs to Kercher.
 That finding was put into question by experts in the appeals trial.
 The prosecutor also backs the validity of a DNA trace on a bra clasp that has been attributed to Sollecito.
 Sollecito's defense has argued that the evidence was compromised.